 Over the engagement period almost 21% of the local population got involved with Big Local and a formal partnership was formed to take the process forward.

-Swale Community and Voluntary Services are also the Local Trusted Organisation for the Big Local project of Eastern Sheppey.
+Swale Community and Voluntary Services are the Local Trusted Organisation (LTO) for Big Local Eastern Sheppey.

-For more information please contact Sarah Williams on 01795 473828 or firstname.lastname@example.org
+For more information please contact Sean Leacock, Big Local Eastern Sheppey Project Coordinator on 01795 880627 or firstname.lastname@example.org

 This new project saw Swale CVS working alongside Heritage Research Group Sittingbourne and Sheppey Matters to support local young people aged 11 – 25 explore their own local heritage and share it with the community.

 Our project focused on the changing lives and expectations of childhood and young people by using digital technology to explore and research hidden histories of Rose Hill based in Rose Hill Woods, Sittingbourne, locally known as Gore Court Cricket Ground.
 Funding has been provided by the Heritage Lottery Fund – Young Roots, which gives young people aged 11–25 the chance to plan and deliver their own heritage projects with support from heritage and youth organisations working together.
 Projects celebrate the young people’s achievements and share what they’re learning with the wider community.

 Swale CVS, Sheppey Matters and the Heritage Research Group – Sittingbourne plan to work with young people with additional needs on this project to research the history of the house, its occupants, its architecture and use digital technology to capture and document the discoveries and responses from our archaeological dig.